hzla/calc_gen/readme.txt

 save files can be read by clicking the `upload save button in the middle column of the calc` and clicking import

-you can also run the command `generate LEVEL` in the import text box to generate an example box of pokemon using your repo's encounter files